Croatia Digital Nomad Visa Requirements 2025: Best Steps

 • Reliable internet

-• Cities are well connected by public transportation
+• Cities are well-connected by public transportation

 • Extensive coastline and numerous islands to visit

-• Mild winter in most regions
+• A mild winter in most regions

 • English is widely spoken